SaifAlqady51/Landing-Page/README.md

 ## Details

--Create dynamically navbar using <ul> and <li> tags -Store the sections in a variable
+- Create dynamically navbar using <ul> and <li> tags
+- Store the sections in a variable
--Link each element in the navbar with specifec section -Add active class to the section in the view point -Hide the navbar during scrolling
+- Link each element in the navbar with specifec section
+- Add active class to the section in the view point
+- Hide the navbar during scrolling

 ## Folder Structure